mrjxtr/rpug/README.md

 ## 📄 License

-This project is **free and open source** under the MIT License.
+This project is **free and open source** under the GNU General Public License v3.0 (GPL-3.0).
 Use it, fork it, share it — walang bayad!
 Check the `LICENSE` file for the full details.

 Just give credit where it's due, okay? 😉